kudajadridrizzle/kudajadri.website/public/meta/pagemeta.md

 ---
 home:
-  title: "Kudajadri - Luxury Homestay in Wayanad"
+  title: " - Luxury Homestay in Wayanad"
   description: "Experience luxury and comfort at Kudajadri, your perfect homestay in the heart of Wayanad.
 Book your stay now for an unforgettable experience."

 about: